flucoma/flucoma-docs/doc/BufTransients.rst

 :description: Separate Transients from a Signal in a Buffer
 :discussion:

-  This implements a "de-clicking" algorithm based on the assumption that a transient is a sample or series of samples that are anomalous when compared to surrounding material.
-It creates an autoregressive model of the samples' time series, so that when a given sample doesn't fit the model (it's "error" or anomalous-ness goes above ``threshFwd``) it is determined to be a transient.
+  This implements a "de-clicking" algorithm based on the assumption that a transient is a sample or series of samples that are anomalous when compared to surrounding samples.
+It creates an autoregressive model of the time series of samples, so that when a given sample doesn't fit the model (its "error" or anomalous-ness goes above ``threshFwd``) it is determined to be a transient.
 The series of samples determined to be a transient will continue until the error goes below ``threshBack``, indicating that the samples are again more in-line with the autoregressive model.

   The algorithm then estimates what should have happened during the transient period if the signal had followed its non-anomalous path, and resynthesises this estimate to create the residual output.
 The transient output is ``input signal - residual signal``, such that summed output of the object (``transients + residual``) can still null-sum with the input.